Enekwestanley/To-do-list/README.md

-# To-do list
+# To-do list(add and remove)
 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books

 In this project, i designed a To-do list site using webpack

 ## Built With

-- Javascript, HTML and CSS
+- Javascript, HTML, webpack and CSS

 ## Live Demo (if available)